|Day Use:||Year Round|

 There is no sewer dump and the closest dump station is 30 minutes away.

 Campfires are allowed in the campground at campsite fire rings.
-Campfires are banned from early summer to late fall, June 1 to Sept.
-30. During these same months, smoking is permitted only in a closed vehicle, while standing in water, or while in a boat on the water.
+Campfires are typically banned from early summer to late fall, June 1 to Sept.
+30. For up to date fire restriction information, please refer to the park alert banner, or visit cottonwoodcanyon.org

 Yes, fishing is allowed per regulations set by the Oregon Department of Fish and Wildlife

 Hunting is open outside the developed areas of the park per regulations set by the Oregon Department of Fish and Wildlife.
 Visitors may see hunters and their harvests during the late summer through mid-winter depending on the hunting seasons.
-Hunting is not allowed within the 200-yard area surrounding the boat launch at the J.S.
-Burres site at Cottonwood Bridge.
-Additional closures (for public safety and resource protection) will be posted at park entrances.
-Check at the Visitor Station for more information.
+Hunting areas begin approx. 1 mile from developed areas.
+Open areas are posted.

-The John Day River is closed to motorized watercraft year-round between Clarno and Cottonwood Bridge and is closed seasonally from May 1 to September 30 between Service Creek and Clarno and between Cottonwood Bridge and Tumwater Falls.
-(An exception is made for small electric motors, 40 lbs. thrust or less, which are permitted between Service Creek and Clarno.)
-There are no motorized boat restrictions upstream of Service Creek.
+The John Day River is closed to motorized watercraft year-round between Clarno and Cottonwood Bridge and is closed seasonally from May 1 to September 30 between Cottonwood Bridge and Tumwater Falls.
 The river is closed to personal watercraft (jet skis) year-round upstream of Tumwater Falls.

 Yes, but leave them alone; they won’t bite unless threatened.
 Look for more information at the park and trail heads.
 If you’re bitten by any kind of snake, get to a hospital emergency room as quickly as possible.